Tohi Smith-Milner: Australian NBL

-In 2015, Smith-Milner moved to Australia to play for Melbourne United in the Australian NBL.
-He spent three seasons as a development player before signing a full-time contract with United in 2018.
+In 2015, Smith-Milner joined Melbourne United of the Australian NBL.
+He spent three seasons as a development player before signing a full-time contract in 2018.
 He spent two seasons with United as a fully contracted player.

-On 13 August 2021, Smith-Milner signed a two-year deal with the South East Melbourne Phoenix of the Australian NBL, with the second year being a Club Option.
+On 13 August 2021, Smith-Milner signed a two-year deal with the South East Melbourne Phoenix, with the second year being a Club Option.

+On 26 August 2023, Smith-Milner signed with the Adelaide 36ers for the 2023–24 NBL season.

+On 19 April 2024, Smith-Milner signed a two-year deal with the Brisbane Bullets.
+In November 2024, he played his 150th NBL game.
+On 21 February 2025, the Bullets exercised the club option in his contract for the 2025–26 season.

 National team career

 Smith-Milner played for the New Zealand Tall Blacks in the 2017 FIBA Asia Cup in Lebanon, where he averaged 10.5 points and 4.2 rebounds.
 The following year, he was a member of the bronze-medal winning Tall Blacks squad at the 2018 Commonwealth Games.
 In 2019, he played in the FIBA Basketball World Cup in China, where he averaged 5.2 points and 2.8 rebounds.

 In July 2022, Smith-Milner helped New Zealand win bronze at the FIBA Asia Cup.
 He was subsequently named to the All-Star Five.

+In July 2023, Smith-Milner was named in the Tall Blacks squad for the 2023 FIBA World Cup.

+In May 2025, Smith-Milner was named in the Tall Blacks squad for a trans-Tasman series against Australia.
+Two months later, he was named in the Tall Blacks squad for the 2025 FIBA Asia Cup.

+In November 2025, Smith-Milner was named in the Tall Blacks squad for the first window of the FIBA Basketball World Cup 2027 Asian Qualifiers.

+Personal life

+Smith-Milner and his partner Hana had their first child in November 2024.